 Applications received after the April 15th deadline WILL NOT be guaranteed grant consideration.
 Funds are LIMITED, so apply on time!

 There are several records you, ideally, should have on hand when you file the FAFSA.
 These are not necessarily documents that we will need for our review, but what you need to reference while completing the FAFSA.
 Do Not send forms or documents unless William & Mary has requested them.
 These are documents that will assist you with answering the FAFSA questions.

 - Your federal income tax return and, depending on your status as a dependent or independent student, that of your parents or spouse.
 Do not send state tax returns.
 Even if you filed electronically, you must still sign the copy of the taxes that you send to us.

 - Other records such as W-2 forms, business and farm records, and bank statements.

 - Leave and Earnings Statement for military personnel.

 *Note: If the above records are not available when you file the FAFSA, you should use estimates.
 Do not miss the deadlines!

 When your FAFSA has been processed, you will receive a Student Aid Report (SAR).
 This is a summary of the information submitted to the processor.
-Please review it and make any needed corrections.
-DO NOT mail this form to the W&M Financial Aid Office.
+Please review it and if you notice mistakes, make any needed corrections.
+DO NOT mail the SAR to the W&M Financial Aid Office.
 Instead, keep it for your own records.
-W&M will receive the same information electronically, assuming that you designated us as one of the schools to receive your data.
+We will receive the same information electronically, assuming that you designated us as one of the schools to receive your data.
 Questions concerning your SAR should be directed to the federal processor at (319) 337-5665 or (800) 433-3243.